Organic Molecules from Enceladus's Subsurface Ocean

 Now the presence of a wide range of organic molecules has been confirmed, including more complex ones than simple hydrocarbons.

 The totality of this data points to hydrothermal processes in the moon's interior — similar to those occurring in hot springs at the bottom of Earth's oceans.
-There, as is known, organic reactions concentrate and even primitive life forms can emerge.
+There, as is known, organic synthesis is concentrated and primitive life forms can emerge.

 Conclusions